MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/create-update-entity-definitions-using-web-api.md

 [!INCLUDE[cc-terminology](../includes/cc-terminology.md)]

 You can perform all the same operations on table definitions using the Web API that you can with the Organization service.
-This topic focuses on working with table definitions (metadata) using the Web API.
+This article focuses on working with table definitions (metadata) using the Web API.
 To find details about the table definition properties, see [Customize table definitions](../customize-entity-metadata.md) and [EntityMetadata EntityType](xref:Microsoft.Dynamics.CRM.EntityMetadata).

 <a name="bkmk_createEntities"></a>